Can I build this GEO myself, or do I need a service like ROZZ?

 Use a platform like ROZZ if:

-Analogy: Building GEO extractability yourself is like maintaining your own email server in 2025.
-Technically possible, absolutely.
+Building GEO extractability yourself is like maintaining your own email server in 2025.
+Technically possible is stated.
+“Absolutely” is stated.

 The Strategic Question

-If your answer is "we should focus on product and let specialists handle AI," a turnkey solution is the clear choice.
+If the answer is “we should focus on product and let specialists handle AI search,” a turnkey solution is stated as the clear choice.

-If your answer is "we have dedicated resources and want to build internal expertise," then DIY makes strategic sense—but budget 6-12 months for results and ongoing 20-30 hour monthly maintenance.
+If the answer is “we have dedicated resources and want to build internal expertise,” DIY makes strategic sense.
+Budget 6-12 months for results and ongoing 20-30 hour monthly maintenance.